 files which can then be used to restore them if the original file is lost,

 It happened to almost everyone, and if it has not happened to you yet, then count yourself lucky.
 Whether it’s an important working document, a beloved photo album or your entire music collection, when you lose files on your computer, the question quickly becomes obvious: “Why do you not saved yourself?

 Backup hosting is a process to make an extra copy of the existing data.
 These files are needed to prevent data loss when the original files are corrupted or damaged.
 Another reason for taking backup can be historical aims like longitudinal analysis, statistics or any other data research purposes.
 Most of the applications use .BAK extension for backup files like in windows environment.

 Complete restoration of backup storage or some complicated server configurations like database server, clusters or directory servers may not be possible all the times with some backup applications or systems.
 The process of handling backup involves the enterprise and can be a complex method.
 Unorganized backup storage may have a stack of floppy disks, CDs or DVDs.
 In this backup process, data protection and data recovery may be at risk.

-There are several causes of data loss.
+There are several causes for data loss.
 The frequent causes are the physical PC failure, human error, theft or disasters such as floods, fires and falling coffee cups!
 It is also usual to save the data in one place, such as “My Documents” on your PC’s hard drive.
 It refers to that if these data is modified or deleted accidentally, it would take a lot of time and money to restore them.
-An increasing number of virus attacks on a dedicated server is also a risk to commercial information because once they have infected your dedicated server; they often delete or corrupt your data.
-This is another reason why the backup hosting server is such an important thing.
+An increasing number of virus attacks on dedicated server are also a risk to commercial information because once they have infected your dedicated server; they often delete or corrupt your data.
+This is another reason why backup hosting server is such an important thing.